pg07codes/pomegranate/README.md

 # pomegranate
 ```
-- pomegranate is a linux shell built in c++.`
+- pomegranate is a basic linux shell built in c++.
-- README file documents my findings and learning on how i learnt, coded and built it from scratch.
 ```